percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 key distributor.

-The tunnel established between the media distributor and key distributor is a DTLS association that is established before any messages are forwarded by the media distributor on behalf of the endpoint.
+The tunnel established between the media distributor and key distributor is a TLS association that is established before any messages are forwarded by the media distributor on behalf of the endpoint.
 DTLS packets received from the endpoint are encapsulated by the media distributor inside this tunnel as data to be sent to the key distributor.
 Likewise, when the